 The Gospel Drone

-Body cams built by Taser and used by police departments around the world are not only able to record activity, but when adapted can accurately analyze vital sign indicators (VSI) and other statistics just from a video image of a face.
+Body cams built by Taser and used by police departments around the world are not only able to record activity but when adapted can accurately analyze vital sign indicators (VSI) and other statistics just from a video image of a face.
 With live-feed body cams, we can monitor 24/7 the activity of ministry workers and their interaction with everyone in the course of their day.
 Not only that, but when outfitted with miniature GPS units those cams serve as tracking devices equipped to identify and quantify time spent on non-work related activities.
+Long lunches become shorter.
+Sleep time is briefer.
+Leisurely strolls become more purposeful and goal directed.
 With ever-increasing video sophistication, site visits can be practically eliminated completely.
 The savings in time and money will be remarkable.

 Studies have shown that different areas of the brain “light up” when engaged in particular activities.
 By now, the results are conclusive that giving actually stimulates the same area of the brain that responds to joy, happiness and satisfaction.
 Charity lights up the brain center controlling pleasure and reward that also corresponds to pleasurable music, addictive drugs, and the bond between mothers and their children.
 Not only can these activities be monitored but they can be triggered electronically.
 As well, certain colors, images and sounds stimulate these areas as donor development scientists discovered many years ago through pioneer research.
 We now know and can individually customize donor stimulation through media, electronic games, the internet and, especially, Facebook.
 Organizations can identify those activities and causes that light up the brains of the foundation staff and concentrate their efforts there.
-More importantly, they can change as rapidly as needed.
-Interests of boards and donors can change without much advance notice and organizations need to be prepared and flexible.
+More importantly, they can flex as rapidly as needed.
+Interests of boards and donors can change without advance notice and organizations need to be prepared and adaptive.

 These same brain science findings have shown us that other activities less stimulating – like filling out reports and general administrative work – create a dim glow in buried parts of the brain stem.
-We can now map how much time our grantees are spending filling out forms and reports by the amount of dim glow time (DGT) their monitors report.
-Thankfully for them, Google has created a special “auto-fill” function that through redundancy anticipates the questions each foundation asks and automatically fills in the right amount of detail and descriptions of results achieved.
+We can now map how much time our grantees spend filling out forms and reports by the amount of dim glow time (DGT) their monitors report.
+Thankfully for them, Google created a special “auto-fill” function that through redundancy anticipates the questions each foundation asks and automatically fills in the right amount of detail and descriptions of results achieved.

 With mobile banking applications, the foundation staff from thousands of miles away can immediately modify or even terminate the grant and switch to another organization with better patterns.
 Studies have shown that all the vital signs increase moments after receiving electronic notification of the grant being terminated.

 Oh, happy day.